satori-com/satori-video-sdk-cpp/docs/reference.md

 |-----------|------------------|------------------------------------------------------------------------|
 | `bot`     | `bot_descriptor` | Specifies the desired pixel format and the image and control callbacks |

-Registers your bot with the framework.
+Registers your bot with the SDK.

 #### bot_main()
 `bot_main(int argc, char *argv[])`